boa-dev/boa-dev.github.io/docs/profiling.md

 ![Example](../static/doc-img/profiler.png)

 It's possible to get a full profile of Boa in action.
 Sometimes this is needed to figure out where it is spending most of it's time.

 We use a crate called [measureme](https://github.com/rust-lang/measureme), which helps us keep track of timing functions during runtime.

-When the "profiler" flag is enabled, you compile with the profiler and it is called throughout the interpreter.
-when the feature flag is not enabled, you have an empty dummy implementation that is just no ops. rustc should completely optimize that away.
+When the "profiler" flag is enabled, you compile with the profiler and it is called throughout the interpreter. when the feature flag is not enabled, you have an empty dummy implementation that is just no ops. rustc should completely optimize that away.
 So there should be no performance downgrade from these changes

 ## Prerequisites

+Before continuing, please make sure the below prerequisites have been met.

 - [Crox](https://github.com/rust-lang/measureme/blob/master/crox/README.md)
 - [summarize (Optional)](https://github.com/rust-lang/measureme/blob/master/summarize/README.md)